PabloAMC/TFermion/README.md

 </div>

 ## Description
-T-Fermion is a library that allows to calculate the expected cost T-gate cost of performing Phase Estimation with different methods, originally developed .
+T-Fermion is a library that allows to calculate the expected cost T-gate cost of performing Phase Estimation with different methods.

 ## How to install
 First, install dependencies